 Hardwood trees also take a long time to grow and mature, so it will usually take years to grow back again once cut down.
 Softwood trees are trees that usually grow much faster than hardwood trees.

-To understand if real wood is worth the cost you first need to identify what kind of wood is being used on the furniture and if it is a nice grade softwood or hardwood.
+To understand if natural wood is worth the cost, you first need to identify what kind of wood is used on the furniture and if it is an excellent-grade softwood or hardwood.

 All About Wood Grades